muks79/aboutMe/README.md

 ### Hey, My name is Mukul 👋🏽

-I'm a 22-year-old developer based in India, and I'm passionate about crafting digital experiences.
+I'm a 23-year-old developer based in India, and I'm passionate about crafting digital experiences.

 - Check out my [website](#) to learn more about me.
 - Explore my [blog](#) where I share insights and learnings.
-- Explore my [VS Code Configuration](#) for development optimization.
-- In my [Newsletter](#), I share my learnings and tips to become a better fullstack developer.

 ## 📦 Toolbox